 “Where are the progressive attorneys that might want to intervene?
 They were watching Jon Stewart and laughing at the landowners in Texas,” Miller told Truthout.
 “So our ally list is growing thin.
 It’s really just people who have been directly impacted.”

 While SOCOM officials haven’t publicly released an EIS for the exercise, Lt.
 Col. Lastoria has indicated that “risk assessment” was part of their planning process.
-Moreover, plenty of joint land use studies have been conducted by the military across the southwest region, which detail potential environmental impacts of military activity.
-Several studies lay out the particular concerns and vulnerabilities for southwestern terrain, including the impacts of water use in regions experiencing ongoing severe drought, and an increased risk of wildfire.
+Moreover, plenty of joint land use studies have been conducted by the military across the southwest region detailing potential environmental impacts of military activity.
+Several studies lay out the particular concerns and vulnerabilities for southwestern terrain, including the impacts of water use in regions experiencing ongoing severe drought and an increased risk of wildfire.

 Lt.
 Col. Lastoria has reportedly told residents there will be three medics on hand, as well as fire extinguishers.
 Depending on conditions, he said, the military would not use smoke grenades if they could potentially spark a brush fire.

-A renewed emphasis on unconventional warfare, including using noncombat techniques to win over “hearts and minds,” and understanding social science to wage psychological operations in communities has followed on the heels of the wars in Iraq and Afghanistan.
-A 2013 white paper, “Strategic Landpower: Winning the Clash of Wills,” by Gen. Ray Odierno, who heads Special Forces command; Gen. James Amos; and Navy Adm.
+A renewed emphasis on unconventional warfare, including using non-combat techniques to win over hearts and minds and understanding social science to wage psychological operations in communities, has followed on the heels of the wars in Iraq and Afghanistan.
+A 2013 white paper, “Strategic Landpower: Winning the Clash of Wills,” by Special Forces command Gen. Ray Odierno and Navy Adm.
 Bill McRaven, who is chancellor of the University of Texas, lays out the argument.

 Anti-militarization activists see this idea as problematic, playing a role in normalizing the presence of uniformed soldiers in communities amid an already-troubling trend of creeping police and federal militarization across the nation.

 Such worries are not without precedent.
-A report in the Guardian in 2014 details how a DoD research program is funding universities to use social science to prepare for mass civil breakdown by modeling the dynamics and risks of large-scale civil unrest across the world.
-The program, the “Minerva Research Initiative,” seeks “to improve DoD’s basic understanding of the social, cultural, behavioral, and political forces that shape regions of the world of strategic importance to the US.”
+A report in the Guardian in 2014 details how a Defense Department research program is funding universities to use social science to prepare for mass civil breakdown by modeling the dynamics and risks of large-scale civil unrest across the world.
+The program, the “Minerva Research Initiative,” seeks “to improve [the Defense Department’s] basic understanding of the social, cultural, behavioral, and political forces that shape regions of the world of strategic importance to the U.S.”